3Dpass/pass3d-pool/README.md

 In order to prove of the miner's work there is an additional off-chain difficulty number being leveraged by the client app and verified on the pool Node's side.
 The additional difficulty is set up by the pool's admin.
 Every 10 sec the client app is requesting the pool Node (via the [RPC API](https://github.com/3Dpass/3DP/wiki/RPC-API-mining-pool-interaction)) for some necessary metadata, such as:

-- Pub key for the client authorizaton and objects encyption
+- Pub key for the client authorizaton and objects encryption
 - Current network difficultty
 - Additional off-cahin difficulty
 - Best block hash